 The distinction between artists and ordinary people grew less marked.
 Pop art revealed the aesthetic potential of the ordinary and the all-too-familiar.
 Pop art also reflected the optimism that people craved after WWII, rapidly gaining widespread popularity.
 Like pop music, pop art’s emphasis was largely on a celebration of the new modern world and newly empowered generation, pursuing the American Dream.

 Pop art made icons of the most ordinary consumer items, such as hamburgers, lawnmowers, lipstick tubes, a plate of spaghetti.
 Pop was easy to like.
-Its shiny colors, snappy designs – often blown up to heroic size – and mechanical quality gave ti a glossy familiarity.
-Sometimes Pop artists produced work that could be interpreted as a critique of modern consumer society rather that and endorsement.
+Its shiny colors, snappy designs – often blown up to heroic size – and mechanical quality gave it a glossy familiarity.
+Sometimes Pop artists produced work that could be interpreted as a critique of modern consumer society rather than an endorsement.
 Despite the ambition to break down distinctions between elites and mass culture, Pop artists remained predominantly producers of works that were exhibited in galleries and collected by the wealthy, the high value of which depended upon their uniqueness and authenticity.

 Pop seeks a hard, impersonal objectivity, taking the commonplace out of context and makes us look at it anew, not simply use it.
 Ordinary objects become the focus of contemplation.